Trainability barriers and opportunities in quantum generative modeling: Discussion

 Crucially, our results assume access to a polynomial (in the number of qubits) number of training data samples and measurements from the quantum circuit.
 With only moderate numbers of qubits, this assumption is unnecessary and explicit losses such as the KL divergence may appear to be trainable (see e.g. Refs.~\cite{Hamilton2018,leyton2019robust,coyle2020generativeFinance, Zhu2018,rudolph2022generation}).
 More generally, if we restrict the number of qubits used to classically simulable sizes, this assumption can be lifted and one could use quantum generative models purely for their efficient sampling capabilities.
 However, to harness the full potential of quantum generative modelling one surely wants to push to non-classically tractable problem sizes, at which point this assumption is essential.
 For example, even with only 50 qubits, access to $\sim 2^{50} \approx 10^{15}$ training samples or quantum measurements is unrealistic.

 While formulated initially for random quantum circuits, the intuition underlying Theorem~\ref{thm:explicit-loss} suggests our no-go result extends to scenarios where the implicit generative model's measurement distribution only has polynomial support (e.g., near-identity initialization of the circuit~\cite{grant2019initialization}), as well as beyond the pairwise explicit form of the explicit loss.
 One exception may be if the quantum generative model has a strong inductive bias.
-Hence our work further motivates the search for new methods for constructing parameterised circuits with strong inductive biases (e.g. via warm starts~\cite{rudolph2022synergy} or incorporating symmetry constraints~\cite{larocca2022group,schatzki2022theoretical, nguyen2022atheory, ragone2022representation, meyer2022exploiting}).
+Hence our work further motivates the search for new methods for constructing parameterised circuits with strong inductive biases (e.g. via warm starts~\cite{sauvage2021flip, liu2023mitigating, cheng2022clifford, mitarai2022quadratic, rudolph2022synergy} or incorporating symmetry constraints~\cite{larocca2022group,schatzki2022theoretical, nguyen2022atheory, ragone2022representation, meyer2022exploiting}).

 In contrast to explicit losses, implicit losses are naturally suited to training implicit models.
 Within this line of thought, we have identified the MMD loss with a Gaussian kernel as a promising implicit loss for training QCBMs.
 We show that this loss can be interpreted as the expectation value of a quantum observable, where crucially the properties of the observable depend on the bandwidth parameter $\sigma$.
 In the common case where $\sigma$ is independent of the system size, $\sigma \in \OC(1)$, the observable becomes predominantly global and thus exponentially concentrates.
 Conversely, when $\sigma$ scales linearly with the system size, $\sigma \in \Theta(n)$, the low-body interaction terms in the observable are largely dominant over the global terms and hence exhibits large gradients.
-We provide a rigorous theoretical guarantee for the case of a QCBM with a randomly initialized tensor product ansatz, showing that the MMD variance scales at least polynomially with the number of qubits.
-Based on the low-body operator interpretation of the MMD loss and numerical evidence up to 20 qubits, we further argue that the MMD loss with $\sigma \in \Theta(n)$ should remain trainable for quantum circuits with $\OC(\log(n))$ depth.
+We further use these insights to derive a rigorous polynomially lower bound on the MMD loss variance for a wide range of structured and unstructured circuits with small effective light cones.